GaryZhous/NewsAPIWrapper/README.md

-# Java Maven Wrapper for News API
+# Java Wrapper for News API
 [![](https://jitpack.io/v/GaryZhous/NewsAPIWrapper.svg)](https://jitpack.io/#GaryZhous/NewsAPIWrapper)

-There's already an existing wrapper in Java, but that's for Gradle users.
-So I made this Maven wrapper.
+There's already an existing wrapper in Java, but that's for Gradle.
+So I made this wrapper supporting both Maven and Gradle.
 Check out the amazing News API here!
 [News API official website](https://newsapi.org/)

 Add the following dependencies to your pom.xml file to use my code through maven!